This Peanut Butter Apple Banana Bread is the most comforting way to use all those fall apples this year.

 The only problem?
 We buy our baking chips in bulk.
 I know, that doesn't sound like a problem.

 So here I am mixing along.
 In go the apples.
 In go what I think are butterscotch chips.
 Give it a good mix, and then a swipe of a finger.
-Wifey follows suite.
+My husband follows suit.

 We both swallow.
 Then the furrowed brow.
 Then simultaneously: